 High levels of stress mess with body hormones, which, in time, can cause excess oil.
 Since there is a lot of hair covering the skin, the oil clogs the pores, leading to infection and irritation.
 Stress hormones might also delay hair growth.

 How to Treat and Prevent Dry Skin Under Beard

-Now that we have established what the causes are, treating the condition doesn’t seem as impossible, does it?
-Here are some changes you can apply to your routine to easily treat and prevent the dry skin under your beard.
+Now that we have established the causes, treating the condition doesn't seem impossible, does it?
+Here are some changes you can apply to your routine to easily treat and prevent the dry skin under your beard and beard dandruff.

 It may seem counter-effective, but hot water is very drying.
 In the summer, a cold shower is most welcome, but in the rest of the year, you can try a final rinse with cold water, or at least use lukewarm water for the duration of the whole bath.

 Beard hair tends to be coarser, so it retains moisture for longer than necessary.
 After a shower or a bath, be sure to pat dry your beard so that the skin underneath won't suffer from bacteria growth, infections, or harmful minerals retention.

 As we’ve explained above, there are some harmful ingredients in your soap that you wouldn’t use on your head – so why make your beard suffer?
 Start looking for products like shampoos and face cleansers that promote nourishment, enriched with vitamins and natural oils, and wash your beard with them instead.

 Using an organic facial scrub to exfoliate once or twice a week can do miracles.
 Exfoliating means that you are getting rid of dead skin cells, removing the flakes, and helping with treating ingrown hairs.
 This is the most important step if you wish to get rid of the beard dandruff – dead skin must be removed.
 Most times dead skin can be dealt with just with a simple exfoliation.